yi9itc4n/qronex-site/public/images/README.md

     README.md ← This file
 ```

-The logo will appear in the top-left corner of the header with the "Precision in Motion" motto displayed elegantly below it.
+The logo will appear in the top-left corner of the header with the "precise engineering and quick response" motto displayed elegantly below it.